Dusk Beyond the End of the World: Characters

 She is the only daughter of the Omagi family, who adopted Akira.
 She is a genius scientist developing cutting-edge AI technology and has attracted attention from around the world.
 However, because she creates such revolutionary technology, she has been subjected to extreme criticism and interference with her research from some people.
 She has a crush on Akira, and has been worrying about him lately.
 She and Akira confessed their feelings and promised to marry, but Akira got shot protecting her and is put to cryosleep.
 Towasa gave Akira a 200 year old final message to him, but despite this Akira believes she is still alive and goes to find her.
 It is revealed that in 2052 (13 years during Akira's cryosleep) a war broke out between mankind and AI over the world, Towasa stopped the war by creating androids called the "Outside Series", afterwards she founded the world controlling organization OWEL alongside the Six Sages before she disappeared.

+It has been uncovered that Towasa and the genuine Akira arrived at the hospital, reeling from gunshot wounds.
+Unfortunately, damage to Towasa's uterus has cruelly robbed her of the ability to bear children with Akira.
+Despite this, Towasa persevered with the LC project, eventually devising compact machines capable of integrating with an individual's bloodstream, dubbed "Femtoblood."
+However, this innovation took a dark turn when it enabled users to be hacked, leading to criminal acts, and the Femtoblood proved to be incurable.
+In a bid to rectify this situation, Towasa invented an AI named "Alpha" to counteract the threat, only for "Alpha" to malfunction, opting instead for a path of destruction as "Tera", sparking a war between humanity and AI.
+In response, Towasa and Akira collaboratively engineered the "Outside Series" androids to vanquish "Tera" and rescue humanity, which ultimately led to the termination of "Tera" and the conclusion of the AI conflict.
+Though the world was left in ruins, with the destruction of most of humanity, Towasa developed "femtobugs" to rehabilitate the global environment, a task they continue to perform up to the present day.
+Subsequently, Towasa established the OWEL organization to spearhead the rebuilding of mankind, initiating with a ban on electronic processing.
+Stringent regulations were enforced to prevent the reemergence of AI technology, and OWEL rose to dominate global governance.
+Before Towasa's mysterious disappearance with Yugure, she ensured that Akira received a final message.

+Towasa succumbed to the natural aging process, but not before imparting wisdom to Yugure regarding the importance of finding someone she loves and living life to the fullest.
+Yugure then conveyed Towasa's last words to Akira Himegami.